file-format/Products/content/en/diagram/javascript/gojs/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Generate Logic Circuit via JavaScript</h2>
 <p>Logic gates are the basic building blocks of any digital system.
 A logic gate is an ideal model of computation or a physical electronic device implementing a Boolean function.
-The library is very feature-rich and has provided several important functions for circuit making using gates and wires.
-It very user-friendly and helps users to manage diagrams with ease.
+The library is feature-rich and has provided several important functions for circuit making using gates and wires.
+It user-friendly and helps users to manage diagrams with ease.
 A Palette is provided that allows you to drag and drop new nodes and manage your diagram.
 You can easily update each node according to type which uses the color of the links into the node to determine the color of those exiting it.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}